-This Dragon is basically the same as Agheel, but it is in a different area.
+This Dragon is the same as Agheel but in a different area.
 The only thing this Dragon is weak to is Physical damage.
-It is a harder fight though because he has a lot more health, and you start the fight on a bridge.
-The amount of room you get on the bridge is extremely small so try to lure him to a more open area.
+It is a harder fight because he has a lot more health, and you start the fight on a bridge.
+The room you get on the bridge is extremely small, so try to lure him to a more open area.

-Just make sure you don’t lure him too far because he will disappear and spawn back at the bridge.
-Magic does work on these 2 Dragons so don’t worry if your Sorceries won’t do any damage.
-If you get something like Rock Sling, it works very well against Dragons.
+Just ensure you don’t lure him too far because he will disappear and spawn at the bridge.
+Magic does work on these 2 Dragons, so don’t worry if your Sorceries won’t do any damage.
+If you get something like Rock Sling, it works well against Dragons.